Mature Masculine

 The Extremist's fierce independence masks a Blind Follower who once gave himself away completely.

 The Extremist became a lone wolf because he was once a sheep.
 He gave his power to a teacher who failed him.
 He followed a tradition that betrayed him.
 He believed without questioning and paid the price.
-So he swore off all guidance and called it awakening.
+He swore off all guidance and called it awakening.

 Watch the Extremist when he finds a teacher he respects.
-The Blind Follower emerges—suddenly devoted, uncritical, ready to surrender his flame again.
-He hasn't transcended the need for guidance; he's armored against it.
-The Blind Follower has been powering the rejection all along.
+The Blind Follower emerges—devoted, uncritical, ready to surrender his flame again.
+He hasn't transcended the need for guidance; he armored against it.
+The Blind Follower has powered the rejection all along.

 The Extremist heals by learning to follow without losing his flame.
 He must see how his independence has been protection from his own need.
 Embracing his inner Blind Follower reveals allegiance that honors tradition.